Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 • • • •

 Admittedly there were enough howlingly obvious bugs and glitches attendant upon these dates to make it difficult to know which ones were actually safe to use to reason from, even then.
 But I will not examine that particular issue here.
-A much fuller exploration and attempt at retrofitting that tapestry is elsewhere, in the essay regarding ‘The Noble House of Black’.
+A much fuller exploration and attempt at retrofitting that tapestry can be found in the essay regarding ‘The Noble House of Black’.

 Since the release of DHs, however, it has become obvious that the dates on this piece of paper are all but completely unworkable.